AymericM78/PowerDataOps/documentation/usage.md

 ## Connect to Microsoft Dataverse

 Asof today, Microsoft Dataverse authentication scenarios are not fully compatible to provided toolings.
-- Office365 authentication is not recommended and depraction is coming, but Get-CrmOrganizations cmdlet does not supports oAuth
+- [Office365 authentication is not recommended and deprecation is coming](https://docs.microsoft.com/fr-fr/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse), but [`Get-CrmOrganizations`](https://docs.microsoft.com/en-us/powershell/module/microsoft.xrm.tooling.crmconnector.powershell/get-crmorganizations?view=pa-ps-latest) cmdlet does not supports oAuth
 - OAuth authentication seems to be not available yet for Environment mangement with Microsoft.PowerApps.Administration.PowerShell module.

 So I'm not able to define 1 way to connect.